SynPAIN: A Synthetic Dataset of Pain and Non-Pain Facial Expressions: External Evaluation

 \section{External Evaluation}

 A critical application for synthetic data, and \synpain specifically, is training set augmentation to improve model performance on real-world data.
-In this section, we evaluate whether adding \synpain to the training data enhances PwCT model performance on the UofR dataset, which contains facial expressions from older adults both with and without dementia.
+In this section, we evaluate whether adding \synpain to the training data enhances PwCT model performance on the UofR dataset. {As mentioned in Section II.C, the UofR dataset is the only dataset of older adults with and without dementia and contains annotated data from 95 participants (74 women and 21 men), making it a perfect candidate dataset for the external evaluation of \synpain}.

 We compare two training configurations: (1) Real-only training using UNBC-McMaster and UofR training folds via 5-fold cross-validation, and (2) Augmented training that adds the 2,895 old identities of the \synpain dataset to the real training data.
-We use only the older synthetic faces because the UofR dataset exclusively contains older adults, so we added age-matched synthetic data to maximize relevance and avoid potential domain mismatch issues that could arise from including younger synthetic faces.
+We use only the older synthetic faces because the UofR dataset exclusively contains older adults, so we added age-matched synthetic data to maximize relevance and avoid potential domain mismatch issues that could arise from including younger synthetic faces. {The number of real samples (i.e., from UofR and UNBC-McMaster) amount to 225,834 images.}